hahnlheem/scibowl-site/README.md

 ## THINGS WE WANT TO DO FROM NOW IN THE NEAR FUTURE

 - Button that resets timer
+- right now, double clicking the timer makes it count down twice.
+There should be no effect when you press start bonus after start bonus is already running
 - Format clock well
 - Understand how CSS works
 - Add a tossup timer